President of Syria

 José Mujica has been dubbed “the world’s poorest president.”
 I’m no accountant, but I suspect part of his problem is that he donates 90% of his salary to charity.
 (In contrast, I donate 90% of my salary to building up my designer scrunchie collection.
 Scrunchies are poised to make a comeback, and this time, I am going to be ready!!!!)

 In addition to his show-offy charity donations, Mujica also refuses to move into the opulent Uruguayan presidential palace, and instead he lives in a shack.
 Now, I know what you’re thinking, but it’s not a RadioShack.
 It’s just a regular shack (though possibly with a radio inside).
-I guess this means that the Uruguayan presidential palace is up for grabs?

 I don’t know about you, but I am getting sick and tired of José Mujica making me feel bad about my innate selfishness and unbridled consumerism by living a life of austerity and generosity.
 So I’ve decided to turn things around and start following Mujica’s example.
 To that end, I have composed this list: (more…)